MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/index.md

 1. In the top menu, select **Debug** > **Start Debugging**.

-Once the app has started, you'll see an empty list and a text box to add items in the emulator.
+Once the app has started, you see an empty list and a text box to add items in the emulator.
 You can:

 * Press the **+** button to add an item.
 * Select an item to set or clear the completed flag.